Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 ));
 ```

 When sending metrics in this way, the `detail` object can have any number of properties.
-These properties will be extracted into the final metrics event and sent to AWS CloudWatch RUM.
+These properties will be extracted into the final metrics event and sent to the client metrics server.
 For example:

 ```js
 window.dispatchEvent(